About the Journal

 In the subsequent years, Fabrik&Bolig published several papers generating an overview over contemporary research and knowledge dissemination efforts pertaining to Danish industrial environments, with a key emphasis on the conservation, preservation and reuse of industrial monuments and buildings.

-For over 40 years, Fabrik&Bolig has been the sole journal published by an association encompassing a broad range of stakeholders, with a focus on the history of industrialisation and industrial cultural heritage.
+For over 40 years, Fabrik&Bolig was the sole journal published by an association encompassing a broad range of stakeholders, with a focus on the history of industrialisation and industrial cultural heritage.
 The Society for the Conservation of Industrial Environments (Selskabet til Bevaring af Industrimiljøer) adopted the mantle of the journal’s publisher, and the society’s board counted in its midst a number of the most significant contributors to the discourse within the discipline and to the journal itself.

 In 2004, it was decided to re-envision the journal from a quarterly publication in A5 format, to a journal centrally focused on the discipline of industrial heritage; one to be published annually, with a renewed format, layout and colour printing.